kunjaps/Sonar_repo/README.md

-Test_1.py : The python code for learning basic graphing Test_2.py : Simulating a noisy sine wave test_3.py : Creating the output of a sensor array picking up the signature of a single frequency target
+Test_1.py : The python code for learning basic graphing Test_2.py : Simulating a noisy sine wave test_3.py : Creating the output of a sensor array picking up the signature of a single frequency target test_4.py : Serialising the output of a sensor array